 - Phyllo is gossamer thin.
 Use gentle hands to prevent tearing.
 If there is tearing, it’s not a big deal.
 It can be patched up.

-- Work with some speediness once the phyllo sheets are removed, as they dry out fast.
+- Work quickly once the phyllo sheets are removed, as they dry out quickly.

 - Cover the unbaked puffs with a slightly damp (but not wet) towel while you work.

-As evident from these photos, I am not too fussy about forming the phyllo puffs.
+As these photos show, I am not too fussy about forming the phyllo puffs.
 I actually prefer the rustic look.
 I find imperfection more appealing.
-I love to see the bits of filling and cheesy goodness oozing out of the phyllo.
+I love seeing bits of filling and cheesy goodness oozing out of the phyllo.
 You can reach for perfection if you want, but it’s unnecessary in my book.

 I love the versatility of these phyllo puffs.
-Since it’s springtime, fresh asparagus is in abundance, but for variation, it can certainly be swapped out.
+Since it’s springtime, fresh asparagus is abundant, but for variety, it can certainly be swapped out.
 Broccoli, spinach, or artichoke would also be delicious.

-What’s also great, the puffs can be made ahead and frozen, unbaked.
+What’s also great is that the puffs can be made ahead and frozen unbaked.
 Freeze them individually, wrapped in plastic.
 They are a perfect make-ahead dish for entertaining.
 Life is so much easier when you can take the frozen puffs straight from the freezer to the oven.
 All you have to do is enjoy your company!

 Recommended supplies: